Kenya-a/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is the use of marking your code and adding meaning to the code you write.
+Without html it would be hard to read and add css to your code.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+The two big differences between ```display: block;``` and ```display: inline;``` is that ```display: block;``` means that the element is displayed in a block. ````display: inline;``` means that the element is displayed inline.
+Basically it means that the element is placed in the same line as the current block in your code.

 3. What are the 4 areas of the box model?

+Content, Padding, Border, Margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+This property works on the cross-axis.

 5. Explain why git is valuable to a team of developers.

+Git is valuable to a team of developers because it lets developers edit and push code that could possibly be used and implemented in to new features or websites.
+It also allows developers to communicate different ideas and review each others work.
+This can all be done without changing the original code unless need be.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.